hdchung90/davidchung/[CSCS 530] Assignment4_modelProposal.md

 ### Main Micro-level Processes and Macro-level Dynamics of Interest
 ****

-Albert, Jeong, & Barabasi (2000) has shown that different network structures exhibit different degree of network resilience.
+Albert, Jeong, & Barabasi (2000) has shown that different network structures exhibit different degrees of network resilience.
 On the one hand, scale-free networks are resilient to random removals (or errors), but possess a great weakness in targeted removals (or attacks on hubs).
 On the other hand, random networks have a similar degree of resilience to both random and targeted removals.

 Following Albert, Jeong, & Barabasi (2000), I will apply the reverse percolation theory by removing edges (directors) from the network (interlock network) and study whether there is a sudden collapse in the largest cluster.